akveg-map/class-descriptions/00_data_entry/316_ArcticStreamCorridor.md

 ## Environment

-**Environment Description**: The [unit name] type occurs at mid elevations, on gentle slopes, and is associated with water tracks and perennial streams, thus the pattern is dendritic to linear.
+**Environment Description**: The [unit name] type occurs at mid elevations, on gentle slopes, and is associated with water tracks and perennial streams; thus, the pattern is dendritic to linear.
 Water tracks develop where water from seasonal snowmelt and summer rainfall drains along subsurface depressions that are perched above ice-rich permafrost, but below the ground surface.
 Perennial streams typically develop downgradient from water tracks where the volume of subsurface flow exceeds the capacity of the active layer and daylights as a narrow and often incised rivulet.
 Where this surface water intersects polygonal tundra, a beaded stream, where the 'beads' occupy ice wedge junctions and the 'strings' flow along polygonal troughs, may develop.
-Both water tracks and perennial streams and are characterized by deeper seasonal thaw, warmer soil temperatures, and higher soil moisture, and nutrient content relative to adjacent tundra.
-Consequently, vegetation productivity and shrub height is greater along these drainageways.
+Both water tracks and perennial streams are characterized by deeper seasonal thaw, warmer soil temperatures, and higher soil moisture and nutrient content relative to adjacent tundra.
+Consequently, vegetation productivity and shrub height are greater along these drainageways.
 Soils are consistently organic overlying a silty mineral horizon that typically extends to the permafrost contact.

 **Physiography:** [physiography_text]